 We have a culture of vigilance and staff are confident and competent in the timely challenge of unacceptable behaviours and these are dealt with appropriately and robustly.
-Staff do not accept these behaviours as 'banter' 'having a laugh' or 'part of growing up'.
+Staff do not accept these behaviours as 'banter', 'having a laugh' or 'part of growing up'.

 All staff are encouraged to report any concerns that they have and not to see these as insignificant.
 On occasions, a referral is justified by a single incident, such as an injury or disclosure of abuse.
 However, concerns can accumulate over time and are evidenced by building a picture of harm, particularly true in cases of abuse or neglect.
+Staff are expected to note all concerns - no matter how minor - on My Concern which will then be logged for information or dealt with accordingly.

 We know that it is crucial that our staff record and pass on any concerns in a timely manner and in accordance with this policy, to allow the DSL/DDSL to build up a picture and access support at the earliest opportunity.
+Staff are expected to inform the DSL or DDSL immediately if they have an urgent concern, which is also logged on My Concern.